How to Install John the Ripper on all platforms

 John the Ripper Pro for Linux

-In the pro with upgrades version, Openwall provides the tool on the condition that free upgrade further 1.x Pro releases, and premium support (via e-mail) for the first 30 days up to 1 hour.
+In the Pro with Upgrades version, Openwall provides the tool on the condition that further 1.x Pro releases are free upgrades, and premium support (via email) is available for the first 30 days up to 1 hour.

-In the pro with upgrades and support version, Openwall provides the tool on the condition that free upgrade further 1.x Pro releases, and premium support (via e-mail) for the first 1 year up to 2 hours.
+In the pro version with upgrades and support, Openwall provides the tool on the condition that further 1.x Pro releases are free, and premium support (via email) is available for the first year for up to 2 hours.

-This includes the support for the community version of John the Ripper Jumbo.
+This includes support for the community version of John the Ripper Jumbo.

-I probably suggest you start with the free version because instead of their premium support, we guide you on setting it up on your system.
+I probably suggest you start with the free version because, instead of their premium support, we guide you through setting it up on your system.

 Installation

-Let us install John the Ripper on Linux, macOS, and Windows systems.
-It will just take a couple of minutes.
+Let us move to the installation part to install John the Ripper on Linux, macOS, and Windows systems.

-John the Ripper is available by default for major Linux repositories, and for the rest, you can use snap.
+John the Ripper is available by default for major Linux repositories, and for the rest, you can use Snap, or else if you see Snap as a security risk, you can download the source code and compile it yourself.

 Open your terminal, and update your system to fetch the latest repositories before installation.